Readiness sprint · 4 weeks · one system

 Is this a consulting project or a path into software?

 Nordic AI Integrity runs the sprint.
-Guardian is the product for continuous monitoring.
+Guardian is the product for an ongoing governance and evidence record above the monitoring you already use—not a stack replacement.
 Most teams use sprint outputs to fund and scope an initial Guardian rollout.
 The sprint is the practical commercial entry into that path.

 Do we have to be sure the system is legally “high-risk” before we start?